Miss Seychelles Universe

-Miss Seychelles Universe or Miss Universe Seychelles is a national Beauty pageant in Seychelles where the winner is sent to Miss Universe.
+Miss Seychelles Universe is a national Beauty pageant in Seychelles where the winner is sent to Miss Universe.
 The current Miss Seychelles Universe 2022 is Gabriella Gonthier of Mahé.

 History

-Began 1995 an agency, Telly’s Modelling Agency in Seychelles took over the license of Miss Universe pageant.
+Began 1995 an agency, Telly's Modelling Agency in Seychelles took over the license of Miss Universe pageant.
 The 1st edition of Miss Kreol 1994 winner sent to Miss Universe 1995 in Namibia.
 After so many years Seychelles absent at Miss Universe, in 2022 Tery Carola (President of Miss Seychelles Universe) successfully took Miss Universe license back for Seychelles.